 The Auditing Standards Board (ASB) of the American Institute of Certified Public Accountants (AICPA) has issued guidance on communicating matters related to a governments internal control over financial reporting identified in an audit of financial statements.
 This guidance is applicable whenever an auditor expresses or disclaims an opinion on financial statements.
-These standards require auditors to report any material weaknesses1 or significant deficiencies2 identified in conjunction with the financial statement audit.
+These standards require auditors to report any material weaknesses or significant deficiencies identified in conjunction with the financial statement audit.

 This guidance indicates that it is not sufficient that the independent auditor determine that the financial statements under audit are, in fact, fairly presented in accordance with generally accepted accounting principles (GAAP).
 Generally accepted auditing standards (GAAS) also require that the financial statements be the product of a financial reporting system that offers reasonable assurance that management is able to produce financial statements that comply with GAAP.

 Independent auditors often assist clients with the preparation of their financial statements.
 Such assistance poses no problem if it is provided merely as a matter of convenience (i.e., management could produce the financial statements, but chooses not to).
 However, such assistance will constitute either a significant deficiency or a material weakness if it is provided as a matter of necessity rather than of convenience (i.e., management does not have the skills needed to prepare GAAP financial statements).

 If management does not possess the skills to prepare GAAP financial statements on its own, the government could always choose to engage the services of someone other than the independent auditor to provide the needed assistance.
 Because such contractors would work for management (unlike the independent auditors) they would qualify as part of the governments financial reporting system, thus avoiding an automatic finding of a significant deficiency or material weakness.
 The guidance also makes it clear that material auditor-identified audit adjustments typically will require that a significant deficiency or material weakness be reported.